terryvision design servicesUser Interface DesignUsability TestingIllustration

 COMPETENCIES

 User Interface Design.
 Gather requirements, define target audience, perform task and skill analysis, develop wireframes, create prototypes, write usability testing scenarios, run usability sessions, present usability findings and provide recommendations for adjustments, write user interface design specification, create icons and all other user interface graphical design elements, define menu structure and keyboard shortcuts, and write heuristic evaluations.
-Also, shoot and edit video, create GIF or Flash animations, digital photography, photo editing in Photoshop, and optimize graphics for internet or wireless delivery.
+Also, shoot and edit video, create GIF or Flash animations, digital photography, photo editing in Photoshop, and optimize graphics for web or mobile app delivery.

 PROFESSIONAL EXPERIENCE